-On the violin there are both pegs and fine tuners.
-The pegs are used for when your instrument is really out of tune and the fine tuners are used for when it’s just slightly out of tune.
+On the violin, there are both pegs and fine tuners.
+Use the pegs when your instrument is really out of tune.
+Meanwhile, the fine tuners are used when it’s just slightly out of tune.

 When you’re just learning how to tune a violin, it’s easiest to avoid using the pegs, as they can be very hard to work with.
 Ask a violin teacher or someone at a violin shop to set your pegs for you.